a1allen/webproj/README.md

 ---

 ## Local Site (to run/test)
-Run this site using http://localhost:8080/home
+Run this site locally using http://localhost:8080/home